-We have obtained patent protection for PRP in twenty-nine countries, and have a patent application either pending or under examination in two others, Brazil and Canada.
+We have obtained patent protection for PRP in thirty-two countries and have a further thirty-three patent applications either pending or under examination in major global jurisdictions.
 Our future success depends in large part on our and, as applicable, our licensors', ability to obtain and maintain patent protection in the United States and other countries with respect to our proprietary technology.
 We cannot be certain that patents will be issued in those countries where our applications are still under examination.